DidierRLopes/my-website/README.md

 - Improve tags
 - Improve coloring
 - deploy it in didierlopes.com
-- update projects to point to corresponding blogposts
-- add personal website to projects
+- add to blogposts 9-5 analysis blogpost

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.